gee-community/arcgis-earthengine-toolbox/docs/05_data_exploration_tools.md

  1. Asset ID
  2. Filter by dates
- 3. Filter by point gemoetry in lat/lon coordinates
+ 3. Filter by point geometry in lat/lon coordinates
  4. Filter by the centroid of the current map view
  5. Select image from the filtered list
  6. Select bands for visualization (up to 3)